-American people that have made America the greatest country in the world, and it is these same qualities that will bring us through this new year.
+s we begin 2010, our state and our nation still face many of the same challenges that we endured during 2009.
+It is the endurance and perserverance of the American people that have made America the greatest country in the world, and it is these same gualities that will bring us through this new year.
 GSWCC staff continue to be committed to excellence in service delivery to Georgia's citizenry, and it is an honor to work with this talented group.
 Congratulations to Janice Marable, our Administrative Operation's Manager, on her recent retirement!
 She is a prime example of the dedicated staff working for GSWCC.

 GSWCC is facing continued reductions in state funding in 2010, but 2009 was a record year for Federal Appropriations.
-The GSWCC Ponds Program, Partners for Fish & Wildlife Program and Watershed Rehabilitation Program were all funded at levels to address current landowner needs for conservation projects.
-During the General Assembly session, GSWCC sees great opportunities for water supply discussions and other water related topics.
-We will continue to be at the table to provide technical resources and informed input.
+The GSWCC Ponds Program, Partners for Fish & Wildlife Program and Watershed Rehabilitation Program were all funded at levels to address he Georgia Association of Conservation District Supervisors 66th Annual Meeting will be held on January 22-24, 2010 at the Classic Center in Athens, Georgia.